Share Your Trails Challenge Photos & Win Prizes!

 Take the Trails Challenge!

-Welcome to the third-annual Sonoma County Trails Challenge, an invitation to explore your Regional Parks and do something good for your body and mind!
+Welcome to the 2016 Sonoma County Trails Challenge, an invitation to explore your Regional Parks and do something good for your body and mind!

-The 2016 Trails Challenge features a newly designed guidebook with hiking itineraries for 15 Regional Parks.
-You're invited to pick at least 5 to hike, run, bike, or ride any time from June through September.
+Download your free Trails Challenge guidebook from the "Get Started" tab above and pick at least 5 trails to hike, run, bike, or ride any time from June through September.

-The guidebook rates trails as easy, moderate or strenuous and offers turn-by-turn directions, trail maps, park notes, and driving directions.
-New this year are suggestions for themed hikes, including an all-park challenge of more than 50 miles.
+The guidebook features park notes, trail ratings, turn-by-turn directions, maps, and suggestions for themed hikes, including an all-park challenge of more than 50 miles.

-Finishers get a free Trails Challenge commemorative pin and also can win park memberships and gear packages from REI and CamelBak.
-Kids get special prizes too, including a new nature-themed from the Sonoma County Library.
+When you finish, you'll get a free Trails Challenge commemorative pin and also could win park memberships and trail gear from REI and CamelBak.
+Kids get special prizes too, including a nature-themed book from the Sonoma County Library.

 Hiking for Health